tdegrunt/jsonschema/README.md

 ### Results

 The first error found will be thrown as an `Error` object if `options.throwError` is `true`.
-Otherwise all results will be appended to the `result.errors` array which also contains the success flag `result.valid`.
+Otherwise all results will be appended to the `result.errors` array.
+Each item in this array is a `ValidationError` with the following properties:

+* property: string.
+Describes the property path.
+Starts with `instance` (this is configurable with the `options.propertyName` option), and is delimited with a dot (`.`).
+* message: string.
+A human-readable message for debugging use.
+Provided in English and subject to change.
+* schema: object.
+The schema containing the keyword that failed
+* instance: any.
+The instance that failed
+* name: string.
+The keyword within the schema that failed.
+* argument: any.
+Provides information about the keyword that failed.

 When `oneOf` or `anyOf` validations fail, errors that caused any of the sub-schemas referenced therein to fail are not reported, unless `options.nestedErrors` is truthy.
 This option may be useful when troubleshooting validation errors in complex schemas.